Money in the Bank (2020): Pre-show

-Preliminarily matches
+Preliminary matches

 The actual pay-per-view opened with The New Day (Big E and Kofi Kingston) defending the SmackDown Tag Team Championship against The Miz and John Morrison, Lucha House Party (Lince Dorado and Gran Metalik), and The Forgotten Sons (Steve Cutler and Wesley Blake) (accompanied by Jaxson Ryker).
 During the match, Ryker was ejected from ringside for interference.
-In the climax, Big E performed the Big Ending on Metalik to retain the title.
+In the climax, Big E performed the Big Ending on Metalik to retain the titles.

 Next, R-Truth was scheduled to face MVP.
 Truth began to insult MVP, who was offended.
 Bobby Lashley then interrupted and decided that he would be the one to face Truth and MVP agreed.
 In the end, Lashley performed a Spear on Truth to win the match.

 After that, Bayley (accompanied by Sasha Banks) defended the SmackDown Women's Championship against Tamina.
 During the first half of the match, Bayley began to target Tamina's leg.
 After Bayley taunted Tamina by splashing water on her, Tamina performed a clothesline on Bayley and threw her onto the announce table.
 After Tamina performed a Samoan Drop on Bayley, Banks distracted Tamina.
 This allowed Bayley to recover and attack Tamina.
 As Tamina attempted a Samoan Drop, Bayley countered into a roll-up to retain the title.
 Following the match, as Tamina attempted a Samoan Drop for a third time on Bayley, Banks attacked Tamina and saved Bayley once again.

-In the next match, Braun Strowman defended the Universal Championship against Bray Wyatt.
+In the next match, Braun Strowman defended SmackDown's Universal Championship against Bray Wyatt.
 During the match, Strowman dominated Wyatt.
 As Strowman attempted to tackle Wyatt outside the ring, Wyatt avoided Strowman, who collided with the announce table.
 Huskus The Pig Boy puppet then appeared behind the barricade to cheer on Wyatt while he was dominating Strowman.
 Wyatt performed a Sister Abigail on Strowman for a near-fall.
 As Wyatt attempted another Sister Abigail, Strowman countered into a Chokeslam.
 Strowman then performed a Running Powerslam on Wyatt outside the ring.
 In the closing moments, Strowman wore his old "Black Sheep" mask, with which Wyatt had taunted him on episodes of SmackDown and was an integral part of Strowman's gimmick during his time in The Wyatt Family.
 Strowman started to play mind games on Wyatt, who was laughing hysterically and elated that Strowman presumably decided to rejoin Wyatt and the two embraced.
 However, Strowman shoved Wyatt back, removed the mask and then performed a Running Powerslam on Wyatt to retain the title.
 Following the match, as Wyatt sat in the corner realizing he had been outsmarted, imagery of The Fiend appeared on screen.

-In the penultimate match, Drew McIntyre defended the WWE Championship against Seth Rollins.
+In the penultimate match, Drew McIntyre defended Raw's WWE Championship against Seth Rollins.
 Rollins performed a Stomp on McIntyre for a nearfall.
 In the end, as Rollins attempted another Stomp, McIntyre countered with a Glasgow Kiss.
 Rebounding off the ropes, Rollins performed a superkick, but as McIntyre also rebounded off the ropes, he performed a Claymore Kick on Rollins to retain the title.
 Following the match, McIntyre offered a handshake to Rollins, who reluctantly obliged.